Ralph Wenzel (end)

 Ralph Milton Wenzel (July 22, 1918 – November 6, 2001) was an American football player and officer in the United States Marine Corps.
 He was a first-team All-American at Tulane University in 1939, playing at the end position.
-He later played for the Pittsburgh Steelers in the National Football League during the 1942 season while awaiting assignment to active duty in the Marine Corps.
+He later played for the Pittsburgh Steelers in the National Football League (NFL) during the 1942 season while awaiting assignment to active duty in the Marine Corps.

-Early years
+Early life

 Wenzel was born in the town of Ferda, Arkansas, located to the southeast of Little Rock, and grew up in Dudley Lake, Jefferson County, Arkansas.
 His father, Frank H. Wenzel, was a Georgia native who was employed as a bookkeeper at a department store.

 Tulane University

 Wenzel attended Tulane University in New Orleans, Louisiana, and played college football at the end position for the Tulane Green Wave football team.
 He was selected by the Associated Press as a second-team all-SEC player in 1938.
 The following year, he was selected by the Central Press Association (CP) and the New York Sun as a first-team player on the 1939 College Football All-America Team.
 Wenzel also participated in Glee Club, A Capella Choir, and The Bardics while attending Tulane.